phildoesdev/PortfolioRepo/README.md

 >   - <b><a href="https://www.youtube.com/watch?v=rc0TPBeNXVY" target="_blank">GamePlay Video (YouTube)</a></b>
 > - Details
 >   - This work in progress is a 2D Tower Defense game, written in C# using the Godot engine.
 >   - I was able to put together a lot of what I had learned from tutorials as well as from the previous two prototypes to approach this design thoughtfully.
-This work in progress has been an excellent teacher.
+This project has been an excellent teacher.
 > - ___[Screen Shots & Features](#primary-project-screen-shots)___

 <br>